 Some things to consider if, like me, you're the kind of person who is prone to suggesting change.

-When characterizing a suggested change as an "improvement", the suggestion is often perceived to imply a negative value judgement.
+When characterizing a suggested action, particularly a change as an "improvement", said suggestion is often perceived to carry an implicitly negative value judgement.
 For some, if an improved version exists, that necessarily implies the current version is wrong, bad, or foolish.

 When a suggested change implicitly challenges a person's core belief or axiom or when a suggested change appears that it might undermine some structure which a person is relying upon for their sense of safety, stability, or predictability, the suggestion itself is often experienced as hostile, aggressive, or even cruel—irrespective of how or by whom it is suggested.